RothITguy-jitsi/alpine-vm-wordpress/README.md

 ## What This Is

-Run the script on a Proxmox VE host as root.
+Run `install.sh` on a Proxmox VE host as root.
 It will:

-1. **Ask you a series of prompts** — VM sizing lives at the top of the script as variables (not a prompt); networking, SSH access, firewall CIDRs (format-validated, re-prompting on a bad value), a custom `wp-admin` URL, CrowdSec enrolment, GeoIP filtering, image-digest pinning, and a deployment profile are all configured interactively.
+1. **Ask you a series of prompts** — VM sizing lives in `lib/00-preflight.sh` as variables (not a prompt); networking, SSH access, firewall CIDRs (format-validated, re-prompting on a bad value), a custom `wp-admin` URL, CrowdSec enrolment, GeoIP filtering, image-digest pinning, and a deployment profile are all configured interactively.
 2. **Download and verify** the newest Alpine Linux cloud image directly from Alpine's CDN, checked against a freshly fetched SHA-512 sidecar.
 3. **Inject a two-stage installer** straight into the disk image via `qemu-nbd` — no cloud-init involved (cloud-init is explicitly disabled on first boot).
 4. **Create and start the VM** in Proxmox, then wait for it to come up and report its IP.